 A: The combined company requires additional funds to carry on its business.
 Without additional capital, we do not anticipate that the combined company will be able to meet its expenses or implement its business plans.
-Since both SIGA and PharmAthene stockholders have a mutual interest in the success of the combined company, a condition to the closing of the Merger, which condition may be waived by the parties to the Merger Agreement, is that SIGA complete, simultaneously with the closing of the Merger, a private offering yielding not less than \$13.2 million of new proceeds.
-Current PharmAthene stockholders will also convert approximately \$11.8 million of bridge financing into the same securities offered in the PIPE such that at least \$25 million of PIPE securities are anticipated to be issued.
-The total value of securities issued in the PIPE could be as high as

-\$40 million (inclusive of the \$11.8 million of bridge financing).
-If this condition is met and not waived, we believe that these additional funds, together with the combined company's existing funds and projected sources of revenue, should be sufficient to enable the combined company to operate and carry out its business plans beyond September 30, 2007.
-We anticipate that between [] and [] shares of our common stock will be issued in connection with the PIPE.
+Since both SIGA and PharmAthene stockholders have a mutual interest in the success of the combined company, a condition to the closing of the Merger, which condition may be waived by the parties to the Merger Agreement, is that SIGA complete, simultaneously with the closing of the Merger, a private offering yielding not less than \$15 million of new proceeds.
+Current PharmAthene stockholders will also convert approximately \$10 million of bridge financing into the same securities offered in the PIPE such that at least \$25 million of PIPE securities are anticipated to be issued.
+The total value of securities issued in the PIPE could be as high as \$40 million (inclusive of the \$10 million of bridge financing).
+If this condition is met and not waived, we believe that these additional funds, together with the combined company's existing funds and projected sources of revenue should be sufficient to enable the combined company to operate and carry out its business plans beyond September 30, 2007.